smallk/smallk/sphinx/source/pages_documentation_installation.rst

 Next we detail the installation of the high performance numerical library libflame.
 The library can be gotten from the libflame git repository on github.

-It’s important to perform the git clone into a subdirectory NOT called ``flame`` since this can cause name conflicts with the installation.
+It's important to perform the git clone into a subdirectory NOT called ``flame`` since this can cause name conflicts with the installation.
 Typically, a git clone is performed into a directory called ``libflame``.
 However, other directory names will work as well. **Please do not use the directory name `flame`**.

 To obtain the latest version of the FLAME library, clone the FLAME git repository with this command::